StefaE/PVForecast/docs/README.md

 As a consequence, if the [SQLite Storage](#sqlite-storage) model is used, the pre-existing database (referenced by `DBRepo.dbName`) has to be deleted, so that a new version, with new tables and fields, will automatically be re-created on first execution of the script.

 **v1.03.00**
-+ updatd readme file, fixing some documentation bugs
++ updated readme file, fixing some documentation bugs

 **v1.02.00**
 + [Influx 1.x](#influx-v1x-storage) now supports authentication